xushengfeng/eSearch/README_en.md

 Also supports scrolling screenshots, can stitch together horizontally, vertically, or in any direction

+### Screenshot Beautification

+You can set backgrounds (gradient, image), rounded corners, shadows for screenshots.

+Change image resolution for export.

+Erase objects and repair images.

 ### Screen Recording

 Record screen, custom size, camera